AvneeshSarwate/personalsite/static/newsite/greyprocessingunit.md

 This is an ongoing series of greyscale [fragment shaders](https://thebookofshaders.com/01/).

 This series began as an investigation into (more of a blind tinkering with, honestly) procedurally generated visuals at the border of "moving objects" and "textures".
 I was interested in creating moving images in which the observer's eye would be drawn to purposeful motion, but the moving entities would be hard to semantically distinguish from the "background".
-I've also been interested [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) and generative art, and I challenged myself to keep the shaders as "simple" as possible - I didn't use any pre-rendered textures, and the only uniforms provided to the shader (other than UV coordinates) were time and a single random walk value.
+I've also been interested [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) and generative art, and I challenged myself to keep the shaders "simple" - I didn't use any pre-rendered textures, and the only uniforms provided to the shader (other than UV coordinates) were time, a single random walk value, and the previously drawn frame as a texture (allowing for feedback effects).
 For each shader, two links are provided - the live rendering and the file's Git history.
 Since the animations currently do not work on mobile, some static rendered video clips are included at the end of the page.

 ### <b>Shaders (Desktop Chrome only)</b>
 - [Shader 1](https://avneeshsarwate.github.io/The_Force/?liquidGridSmooth) [history](https://github.com/AvneeshSarwate/The_Force/commits/master/forceCode/liquidGridSmooth.glsl)